Yif1999/Data-Structure-Fundamantal/README.md

 # Data-Structure-Fundamantal
-Homework of basic course of data structure in Zhejiang University.
+Basic course of data structure in Zhejiang University.

+> For reference only, do not copy！！！